 401(k) withdrawal rules

 The federal government imposes some restrictions on when you can withdraw money from your 401(k).
 Generally, you must wait until you're at least age 59½ to access the money without paying a penalty.
 If you take a withdrawal earlier than that, you may owe a 10% penalty on top of income tax in all but a few circumstances.
-Those special exceptions include distributions after both reaching age 55 and separating from your employer, financial hardship from medical costs, and foreclosure.
+Those special exceptions include distributions after both reaching age 55 and separating from your employer; financial hardship, including but not limited to medical costs; and to prevent foreclosure.

 One way to avoid paying the penalty and income taxes is by taking a loan from your 401(k), which some, but not all, plans allow.
 Keep in mind, however, that if you take a loan, the repayments will be deducted from your paycheck, which means your take-home pay will go down.
 Also know that any money you take out of your 401(k)—even for a short time—misses out on the opportunity to compound and grow.
-And if your employment situation changes, you might have to repay your loan in full in a very short time frame.
-If you can't repay the loan for any reason, the remaining loan balance is considered a withdrawal and you may owe both taxes and a 10% penalty if you're under 59½.
+And if you change or leave your job, you might have to repay your loan in full in a very short time frame.
+If you can't repay the loan for any reason, the remaining loan balance is considered a taxable distribution from the account, and you may owe both taxes and a 10% penalty if you're under 59½.

 Required minimum distributions (RMD)

-According to the IRS, you must withdraw a certain amount of money each year starting at age 73—called required minimum distributions (RMDs)—from traditional IRAs and workplace retirement plans, including 401(k)s.
+According to the IRS, you must withdraw a certain amount of money each year starting at age 73 (this age will increase to 75 in 2033)—called required minimum distributions (RMDs)—from traditional IRAs and workplace retirement plans, including 401(k)s.
 One notable exception is that retirement plan account owners can delay taking their RMDs until the year in which they retire, unless they're a 5% owner of the business sponsoring the plan.
 This exception applies to workplace plans for still-working employees only, so owners of traditional IRA, SEP, and SIMPLE IRA accounts must begin taking RMDs once the accountholder reaches RMD age.

 RMDs are equal to a percentage of your total eligible retirement account holdings as of December 31st the prior year and based on your life expectancy.
 The exact amount can be tricky to calculate, so consider reaching out to a financial or tax professional for help, or try Fidelity's online calculator.
 It's important to start withdrawing RMDs when required.
 Otherwise, you may end up owing a penalty of up to 25% of the amount not withdrawn—and that's in addition to taxes you may owe when you eventually take the withdrawal.